-NTNAME: A field that should contain a string corresponding to a Windows NT Domain User Name or a Windows NT Group Name.
+NTNAME: A field that contains a string corresponding to a Windows NT Domain User Name or a Windows NT Group Name.

-NTDOMAINSID: A field that should contain a string corresponding to a Windows NT Domain SID.
-This is a unique string that identifies a specific Domain.
+NTDOMAINSID: A field that contains a string corresponding to a Windows NT Domain SID.
+This is a unique string identifying a specific Domain.

-NTSID: A field that should contain a Windows NT SID.
+NTSID: A field that contains a Windows NT SID.
 An NTSID is a combination of the NT Domain SID and a unique identifier for the NT User or Group.